-Before Mr H’s classes I never thought of actually analysing my Google results.
+Before Mr. H’s classes I never thought of actually analyzing my Google results.
 He has also taught me that this skill can be used on myself when I look at my digital footprint!
-To assess what I put on the internet and analyse what’s already there.
+To assess what I put on the internet and analyze what’s already there.
 Is this going to affect me when I’m older and looking for a job or is it going to give a false impression of me?
-Well I can tell you right now if you search me on the internet all you will find is a picture of me and my friends at the Grade 7 farewell smiling.
-I have also learnt that when on the internet DON’T take anything for granted someone could be watching!
+Well, I can tell you right now if you search me on the internet all you will find is a picture of me and my friends at the Grade 7 farewell smiling.
+I have also learned that when on the internet DON’T take anything for granted someone could be watching!

 We need to learn to think for yourself… If you don’t think for yourself, who will?

 If we did not have critical thinking everyone would be gullible.
-An example of critical thinking is: analysing situations instead of jumping right into conclusions.
-A tip for critical thinking is never believe what they say because they could be lying to you, so the solution is to go and research it for yourself.
+An example of critical thinking is: analyzing situations instead of jumping right into conclusions.
+A tip for critical thinking is never believing what they say because they could be lying to you, so the solution is to go and research it for yourself.

 Critical thinking is a very valuable skill.
 It helps you use common sense because I remember we had an assessment that required us to open a hyperlink to an article about the first pregnant man.
 The Grade 7 Sipho would have believed everything just because it was on a website with pictures and such, but using the criteria of critical thinking helped me to see it was untrue.
 Critical thinking helps you to not believe what they all say because sadly, in modern society people lie to get other people interested.